rubyjs/mini_racer/README.md

 ### A note about Ruby version Support

 MiniRacer only supports non-EOL versions of Ruby.
-See [Ruby](https://www.ruby-lang.org/en/downloads) to see the list of non-EOL Rubies.
+See [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/) for the list of non-EOL Rubies.

 If you require support for older versions of Ruby install an older version of the gem.